-Decorative example of De Jode's second map of South America, based largely upon Petrus Plancius' wall map of the World, published in 1592.
-Please review condition description below.
+Finely colored example of De Jode's important early map of South America, based largely upon Petrus Plancius' wall map of the World, published in 1592.

 De Jode's map of South America is one of the earliest maps to show the continent of South America alone and the earliest Dutch map of South America.
-The map provides a fine detailed treatment of the known and explored regions of South America, which had been heavily mapped and explored by the Spanish and Portugese by the late 16th Century.
+The map provides a fine detailed treatment of the known and explored regions of South America, which had been heavily mapped and explored by the Spanish and Portuguese by the late 16th century.

-The map is among the very few maps which reference the Straits of Magellan with its earlier name, Estrecho de la Victoria, the name used by Pigafetta in is description of Magellan's voyage, named for Magellan's flagship, which illustrated to the west of the Strait.
+The map is among the very few maps which reference the Straits of Magellan with its earlier name, Estrecho de la Victoria.
+The name was used by Pigafetta in his description of Magellan's voyage, named for Magellan's flagship, which illustrated to the west of the Strait.
 The map also includes detailed information and annotations on the Unknown Southern Continent.
 The information incudes a number of place names and annotations.

-De Jode's map includes a finely detailed treatment of the coastal regions of the continent, along with a number of fanciful features in the interior, including decorative vignettes, native schens, and animals.
+De Jode's map includes a finely detailed treatment of the coastal regions of the continent, along with a number of fanciful features in the interior, including decorative vignettes, native scenes, and animals.